 The “parent” partner typically nags, prods, attempts to control, dictate, scold, and handle most of the overall decision making.
 Depending on the roles involved, in my experience this can make the submissive men I am with feel emasculated and in turn lead to hurt feelings.
 Not the effect I am going for as a “Mistress”.
 Putting yourself in a parental role and putting your partner in a child role is demeaning and actually counterproductive.
 Your partner will eventually resent you for taking on this controlling (non-BDSM) role, and it will almost certainly severely damage your relationship.
 Some of these behaviors are more obvious or egregious than others, but they all show a lack of respect for your partner as an adult and your equality in the relationship (even power exchange ones).

 It doesn’t make any difference if your partner never gets up on time, has horrible taste in clothes, forgets appointments or to take their medicine, frequently loses the car keys, or never picks up after themselves.
-If you parent your partner, you are actually showing him or her a lack of acceptance and a lack of respect.
+If you parent your partner, you are actually showing them a lack of acceptance and a lack of respect.

 Being a Femdom can sometimes feel like “mothering” a submissive but I didn’t realize how much I was blurring lines between being caring and caring for someone by doing the following: